Marble Madness: Development

-Marble Madnesss development team included Mark Cerny, who was the lead designer and a programmer, and Brad Fuller, who was a composer.
+The Marble Madness development team included lead designer Mark Cerny and composer Brad Fuller.

-Marble Madness was developed by Atari Games, with Mark Cerny as the lead designer and Bob Flanagan as the software engineer.
-Both Cerny and Flanagan handled programming the game.
+Marble Madness was developed by the arcade division of Atari, Inc. with Mark Cerny as lead designer and Bob Flanagan as software engineer.
+Both Cerny and Flanagan programmed the game.
 It uses the Atari System 1 hardware, which was an interchangeable system of circuit boards, control panels, and artwork.
-The game features pixel graphics on a 19-inch Electrohome G07 model CRT monitor and uses a Motorola 68010 central processing unit (CPU) with a MOS Technology 6502 subsystem to control the audio and coin operations.
+The game displays pixel graphics on a 19-inch Electrohome G07 model CRT monitor and uses a Motorola 68010 central processing unit (CPU) with a MOS Technology 6502 subsystem to control the audio and coin operations.
 Marble Madness was the first arcade game to use an FM sound chip produced by Yamaha, similar to a Yamaha DX7 synthesizer, which created the music in real time so that it was synchronized with the game's on-screen action.
 The game's music was composed by Brad Fuller and Hal Canon; both spent a few months becoming familiar with the sound chip's capabilities.

 Cerny and Flanagan first collaborated on a video game based on Michael Jackson's Thriller.
 The project was canceled, and the two began working on an idea of Cerny's that eventually became Marble Madness.
 Development lasted 10 months.
 Following the video game crash of 1983, game development within Atari focused on providing a distinctive experience through the use of a unique control system and by emphasizing a simultaneous two-player mode.
 Cerny designed Marble Madness in accordance with these company goals.
 He was first inspired by miniature golf and captivated by the idea that a playfield's contours influenced a ball's path.
 Cerny began testing various ideas using Atari's digital art system.
 After deciding to use an isometric grid, Cerny began developing the game's concept.
 His initial idea involved hitting a ball in a way similar to miniature golf, but Atari was unenthusiastic.
 Cerny next thought of racing games and planned for races on long tracks against an opponent.
 Technology limitations at the time were unable to handle the in-game physics necessary for the idea, and Cerny switched the game's objective to a race against time.